 ARTICHOKE garlics are so named due to their overlapping layers of cloves.
 When stressed they can bolt but usually they have no true flower stalk, making them suitable for braiding.
 Easy to grow, Artichoke varieties have broad leaves and a sprawling growth habit.
 The bulbs mature mid season, are round and can get quite large.
 They have a simple flavor, are generally mild in heat and can store up to nine months from harvest.
 Artichokes may produce 60-70 cloves per pound.
 Artichokes are $8 per ¼ lb; $14 per ½ lb; $22 per lb. except for Polish White.

-Beekeepers’ Sicilian: this very unusual Artichoke has only 5-6 massive cloves in a single layer.
-It matures a little earlier than other Artichokes but otherwise it has the same characteristic leaf architecture, simple flavor and good storage.
+Beekeepers’ Sicilian: this very unusual Artichoke has only 5-6 massive cloves on oblong bulbs.
+It matures earlier than other Artichokes but otherwise it has the same characteristic leaf architecture, simple flavor.
 Brought to Wisconsin by Sicilian immigrants in the 1920s, who, as the name suggests, were beekeepers by trade.
 10 lb. limit